g5321247/Practice_GCD/README.md

 ### 1. Group

-Declare the variable -  dispatchGroup and  implement dispatchGroup enter and leave in completion handler, to make sure all data will settle down before reloading it.
+Declare the variable -  dispatchGroup and  implement dispatchGroup enter and leave in completion handler, to make sure all data will settle down before reloading.

 ``` swift
 let dispatchGroup = DispatchGroup()